Debugger

 Format Dap Log Messages

-- Description: Whether to format dap messages in when adding them to debug adapter logger.
+- Description: Whether to format DAP messages when adding them to the debug adapter logger.
 (Used for DAP development)

 - Default: false